notthetup/blog/_posts/2007-07-20-iphone-mania.md

 * The pre-Release hype and the videos that Apple release got me excited again!
 * The post release reviews of the iPhone, and especially the keypad, made me dislike it.

 Finally when I saw it on Tuesday, I was completely excited.
 It was smaller and thinner than I expected.
-And most importantly, **it worked just fine! ** I tried surfing CNN, ping.sg and my own blog.
-I even left [a comment on my own blog][3]!
-Hahahaah
+And most importantly, **it worked just fine!** I tried surfing CNN, ping.sg and my own blog.
+I even left a comment on my own blog!
+Hahahaah!

 All the sites looked really sweet.
 The text was crisp clear and navigating was a breeze.
 Though,  long pages tended to be annoying to scroll through.
 The map feature seems really promising and the keyboard did not give any problems.